 I wanted more social time with my friends.
 Expanding my energy back out from my trusted inner circle to a broader group of friends.
 I became more extroverted (as much as an introvert can be!)
 Happy to sit and chat with strangers on the train again.
 Less insular.
 Less protected, my defenses slowly ebbing away.

 I desired travel.
 I am fortunate to be able to make this happen so I travelled.
-Rediscovered myself.
+Rediscovered me.
 Laughed again.

 I was reminded of an old lesson repeated, that grief is temporary and love is eternal.